-Power Awning Switch and Awning Light Switch (Located at front of galley or shower wall)
+Power Awning control switches and Awning Light Switch (Located near sliding entrance door) -Typical View

-♠ CAUTION
+A CAUTION

 Pinch Hazard.
 Ensure there are no people who could be harmed or objects that can be damaged.
 Failure to heed this warning could result in severe injury and/ or property damage.